 Yes.
 You have to make many sacrifices, but I promise you that it’s worth it.
 When it comes what to do after college, your options will be directly related to how much money that you owe.
 Would you rather travel or be stuck in the first lame job that you find?

 That’s how you can graduate from college without any debt.
-If you’re not afraid of work and are ready to grab life by the balls, then you can live a great life after college.
+If you’re not afraid of work and want to have fun in your 20s, then you can live a great life after college.

 You owe it to every single student you know to share this with them.
 Life’s too short to spend your 20s in debt.